morlombakop/react-devices-dashboard/README.md

 4. run `npm run start` to start the app.
 View the app on `localhost:8080`
 5. run `npm run test` to execute the unit tests.
 6. Ensure port  8080 is free and run `npm run test:e2e` to the execute the e2e test.
 Then, go in the cypress directory in this project folder to view videos and screenshots of the app.

-## Notes

-This repository shows 1 contributor, that contributor is also the author.
-Just working from a Windows and a Mac to ensure code works on both OS.